skip to main content

 Starting to feel peckish?
 La Défense Christmas Market is just a short metro ride outside of Paris, and has over 150 stalls with everything from crepes to paella – not to mention some snazzy Christmas ornaments for those looking for keepsakes.

 For a market that truly lets you take in the grandeur of Paris, head to the Hotel de Ville Christmas Market.
-This market is in the Bois de Boulogne, a huge public park and former royal hunting grounds.
-Explore a forest of Christmas trees and take the lights at the Paris City Hall in the middle of the green.
+This market is held outside the Hôtel de Ville (Paris City Hall), right in the heart of the city.
+Expect a festive forest of Christmas trees, twinkling lights, and seasonal activities – all set against the stunning backdrop of one of Paris’s most iconic buildings.

 If you’re looking for something a little more intimate, head to the Place des Abbesses Christmas Market.
 This market is a little more low-key, with local musicians performing while holiday food and drink is served up by neighbourhood vendors.